vippsas/vipps-epayment-api/operations/create.md

 The first step in the payment flow is to create a payment with [`POST:/epayment/v1/payments`](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments).
-This endpoint supports both wallet (the app) and freestanding card payments (by entering the card details), and different user flows for each payment type.
+This endpoint supports both wallet (the app) and freestanding card payments (by entering the card details);
+as well as providing different user flows for each payment type.

 ```mermaid
 flowchart TD